All Episodes

 We're getting to the point now where run-of-the-mill people in the streets are fighting ICE officers to stop them from deporting people.

-This video I mentioned where the guys yelling, I Udemy and uh help me in Spanish, and the people actually do.
+This video I mentioned where the guy is yelling, I you to me and help me in Spanish.

 So we're already there.

-Democrats are saying, stop the feds, you get sanctuary here.
+Democrats are saying, stop the feds.

-Now, to be fair, we're not formally in this period, but I do think we are dangerously close to a point where local we've already seen illegal immigrant police officers in places like Minnesota.
+Now, to be fair, we're not formally in this period, but I do think we are dangerously close to a point where local, we've already seen illegal immigrant police officers in places like Minnesota.

-I wouldn't be surprised if in the coming years we see a place like Illinois say, uh, if you help us repel ice and shut them down and obstruct them, we will grant you sanctuary, which ultimately could get exacerbated to the point where if we do enter a civil war, an actual formal war where maybe Trump has to federalize local police departments.
+I wouldn't be surprised if in the coming years we see a place like Illinois saying, if you help us repel ICE and shut them down and obstruct them, we will grant you sanctuary, which ultimately could get exacerbated to the point where if we do enter a civil war, an actual formal war where maybe Trump has to federalize local police departments, he occupies Chicago and says we're in command now and there's troops, there's Marines.

 Then you get Democrats saying, join us, undocumented, formally as fighters, and we will grant you citizenship when we win.